 I am the author of two books of poems and a chapbook.
-Click here for a selected list of my poems published on the web.
+My poems have appeared widely in print and online, and in various anthologies.
+Click here for a selected list of my poems published on the web, and here to read a recent interview with me about my work.

 Morph and Bloom (CW Books, 2013)